Pwnagotchi-Unofficial/Pwnagotchi.org/content/getting-started/index.md

 ![RPi 0 USB ports](https://github.com/pwndevelopers/community-wiki/assets/21370314/8de186f5-e095-47af-8e2c-e39705aac432)

 Insert your USB cable into the "DATA" port, and connect it to your PC.
 The green LED on your Pi should start blinking quickly for a while, that means it is starting up.
 In the meantime, you can enable Bluetooth and Hotspot on your phone, so you can get up and running.
-The process of booting up for the first time can take few minutes, up to tens of minutes depending on your SD card, so give it a little while.
+The process of booting up for the first time can take few minutes or up to tens of minutes depending on your SD card, so give it a little while.
 In the meantime, you can make yourself a coffee, have a snack, or join our community [Discord](https://discord.gg/PgaU3Vp) and get to know the most amazing people!

 ## SSH into your pi...
 ### ... on Windows